 5. You don’t organize your closets.

 Along with clutter comes the tendency to shove excess items in the closet and forget about them.
-However, while hiding mess in a dark closet may seem convenient in the short-term, over the long-term it creates more problems than it solves.
+However, while hiding a mess in a dark closet may seem convenient in the short term, it creates more problems than it solves.
 If you’ve ever spent hours looking for something in a packed closet, we probably don’t have to tell you that organizing these spaces will save you a lot of time.